nirdeshdwa/anime_dcgan/README.md

-> 1. Most of the code are custom written,credit has been given to codes that are copied from other sources or modified from other sources.
+> 1. Most of the code are custom written, credit has been given to codes that are copied from other sources or modified from other sources.
-2. This is our first GAN as well as Tensorflow project, so the code might not look professional , however we have tried out best to make it easy for anyone who finds the notebook easy to run the code.
+2. This is our first GAN as well as Tensorflow project, so the code might not look professional, however, we have tried out best to make it easy for anyone who finds the notebook easy to run the code.
 3. We have also mentioned all the problems we faced during the development to make it easy for beginners.